yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 showAsideToc: false
 ---

-> **Monday 27-Apr-2009.
+> **Monday 27-Apr-2020.
+To_Do.
 This section is still work-in-progress.
 The text and example needed to complete it are ready in draft.
 The work to incorporate this is relatively small.**

 We now combine the understanding of how to write the literal for an array of primitive values with that of how to write the literal for a _"row"_ type value.
 First, recall this example from the section To_Do: